-Answer: In case of stock Options (31 stocks currently), you can exercise your Option on any trading day.
+Answer: In the case of stock Options (31 stocks currently), you can exercise your Option on any trading day.
 You will receive the difference (if you are holding a Call Option) between the closing price and your strike price.
-Such Options which can be exercised at any time are called American style Options.
+Such Options that can be exercised at any time are called American style Options.

-In case of index Options (2 indices currently), you can exercise only on the last day.
+In the case of index Options (2 indices currently), you can exercise only on the last day.
 These are called European style Options.

 Answer: Yes, but only partly.
 The advantage of anytime exercise is useful for Option buyers.
 However, in practice, exercise is rare.
 You will find that it is more profitable to sell an Option (having bought it earlier) rather than exercise.

-You will often receive more by sale than by exercise.
+You will often receive more by sales than by exercise.
 If you are waiting in the Ground Floor of a building and want to go to the 21st floor, you have two Options – one – take a lift and – two – take the stairs.
 Which will you prefer?
 Obviously the lift.
 In a similar manner, having bought an Option, you can exit in two ways – one – sell the Option and – two – exercise the Option.
 More than 95% of buyers will sell the Option.